laravel/vapor-docs/1.0/projects/deployments.md

 ### Code Splitting / Dynamic Imports

-If you are taking advantage of dynamic imports and code splitting in your project, you will need to let Webpack know where the child chunks will be loaded from for each deployment.
+If you are taking advantage of JavaScript dynamic imports and code splitting in your project, you will need to let Webpack know where the child chunks will be loaded from for each deployment.
 To accomplish this, you can take advantage of the `ASSET_URL` variable that Laravel Vapor injects into your environment during your build step:

 ```javascript
 const mix = require("laravel-mix");